 - Avoid using paraffin and portable bottled gas heaters as these heaters produce a lot of moisture in the air.

-- Dry washing outdoors on a line or put in the bathroom with the door closed and the window open or fan on.
+- If possible, dry washing outdoors on a line or put it in the bathroom with the door closed and the window open or the fan on.

 - Tumble dryers must be vented to the outside.

 - Leave a small gap between external walls and bulky furniture and do not overfill your home with furniture and clutter.

 You can ventilate your home without making draughts to reduce moisture: